Mario and Bowser: Frenemies Forever 2 (Redux)

 "Thank you."
 The boo bowed.
 "Last words?" he laughed.

 Nearly at the water's edge already, Ludwig dared to turn his head at the boo.
 Seeing him so clearly now he was underwhelming.
 Just a middle aged and slightly sloven if unhinged red boo.
 "May I get acquainted with you before the end?
 Name?"

 "What?..
 Oh it's Trevor."
 The boo pressed the zapper into his back.

 "You look like a Trevor."

 "Ha ha.
 That's what my parents said.
 Know what else they said I looked like?
 A problem.
 Know where we're going with this?
-I know you're stalling for your life because they all do that," Trevor continued clinically. "-I mean makes sense.
-I guess it's alright to get to know the victim.
-It makes the souvenirs in the back of my freezer more memorable..."
+I get you're stalling for your life because they all do that," Trevor continued clinically. "-And it makes sense.
+I find much delight in getting to know the victim now that I think about it.
+Makes the souvenirs in the back of my freezer more memorable..."

 "That's not quite right."

 Ludwig took another breath before his trembling became too noticeable.
 "What is the full name of Mario's brother?" he pressed gently.

 "Just messing with ya.
 He's my fav.
 Mario's brother is Luigi..Mario!"

 A loud violin chime startled the boo, originating from Ludwig's phone.
 The koopaling activated the voice assistant when he first got out of the car and catching the term 'Luigi Mario' it did what phones did best, at least according to Ludwig.
 Make annoying noises at the worst of times.
 Ludwig brought his elbow down on the boo's head and flung him in the water.
 Ludwig bolted back to the car to find the keys missing.
 He jumped back out and began to trace the ground for them, getting blindsided by a hard punch.
 Ludwig's head smacked backwards on the pavement.